finixbit/terraform-packer-ansible-demo/README.md

 ## Roadmap
 1. Create Simple Python Flask Application
-2. Create AMI Image from ubuntu base image configure with ansible using packer
+2. Using ubuntu base image create aws ami image and configure ansible playbook with ansible using packer
 3. Provision and deploy infrastructure with terraform

 ## Usage